-We will provide precisely the same expert service whether you pay or not.
-You will be advised by a highly experienced solicitor or barrister throughout – we have a team of carefully chosen students and volunteers but absolutely everything is ultimately dealt with by a very experienced and specialist solicitor.
+We aim to provide precisely the same expert service whether you pay or not.
+You will be advised by a highly experienced solicitor or barrister throughout – we have a team of carefully chosen students and volunteers and everything is ultimately dealt with by a very experienced and specialist solicitor.

 We will fight ‘tooth and nail’ to avoid you getting a conviction – you should expect nothing else.
 If you are convicted, we will work with you to try to avoid it happening again – we know our local probation teams and local agencies.
-We will work with our other departments to address any problems with your housing, employment or benefits.
+We will work with our other departments to address any problems with your housing, employment, Home Office status or benefits.
 We will ask for a dedicated community penalty as an alternative to custody, and our local CAB has a presence at our local prison.
-If you come back a fifth time then we acknowledge that our service is not for you.

 Due to the current health crisis, we are working as much as possible by telephone and video-conferencing.
 The initial consultation is always free.
 We will attend police stations if you have been arrested (always free) and attend court (free if legal aid is granted).